drkhodakarami/drkhodakarami.github.io/wiki/Inventory.md

 ---
 > ##### ***`addDefaultOutputInventory(NoScreenUpdatableBE blockEntity, int size, Direction direction)`***

-Adds a default output inventory to the specified `NoScreenUpdateBE` block entity.
+Adds a default output inventory to the specified [NoScreenUpdatableBE](https://drkhodakarami.github.io/JiraLib#noscreenupdatablebe-class) block entity.
 This method initializes an inventory with the given size and associates it with a specific direction.
 It is typically used to set up the output storage for a block entity, allowing items to be output in a specified direction.

 ---
 ---